microsoft/pyright/docs/type-concepts.md

 ## Static Typing: The Basics

 Getting started with static type checking in Python is easy, but it’s important to understand a few simple concepts.
+In addition to the documentation below, you may also find the community-maintained [Static Typing Documentation](https://typing.readthedocs.io/en/latest/) to be of use.
+That site also includes the official [Specification for the Python Type System](https://typing.readthedocs.io/en/latest/spec/index.html).

 ### Type Declarations
 When you add a type annotation to a variable or a parameter in Python, you are _declaring_ that the symbol will be assigned values that are compatible with that type.
 You can think of type annotations as a powerful way to comment your code.
 Unlike text-based comments, these comments are readable by both humans and enforceable by type checkers.